-6Cornaggia examines whether yields increase when farmers can purchase crop insurance policies from the government.
+In addition to evaluating a hitherto under-studied policy, this paper contributes to the literature on risk management.
+An important related paper is Cornaggia (2013), who finds a positive association between an insurance policy and farm yields at the county level.
 In contrast, my data is at the firm level.
-Also, the Kansas insurance policy is free, permitting me to examine the effect of eliminating risk.
-Cornaggia examines variation in the moral hazard incentives of group policies relative to individual policies.
+Cornaggia examines whether yields increase when farmers can purchase crop insurance policies from the government.
+The Kansas insurance policy is free to firms, permitting to my knowledge the first study of the price impacts of eliminating a risk, rather than simply reducing the cost of managing it.
+Cornaggia's results focus on variation in the moral hazard incentives of group policies relative to individual policies.
 In contrast, I study variation focused on firm ownership, size, industry diversification, and credit rating.

-7Pérez-González and Yun show that utilities benefit from access to weather derivatives, but do not explore whether part of the cost reduction is passed to electricity prices.
-The public firms in their data have the scale, financial capacity, and sophistication to exploit financial markets.
+This paper also complements Pérez-González & Yun (2013), who examine how publicly traded electric utilities respond to the introduction of weather derivatives.
+They show that utilities benefit from access to weather derivatives, but do not explore whether part of the cost reduction is passed to electricity prices.
 I build on Pérez-González and Yun by studying private firms and by demonstrating the pass-through of input cost risk to the consumer.